Undergoing fertility testing before egg freezing

 Imaging tests to evaluate ovarian reserve

 In addition to blood tests, ultrasound imaging is used to help evaluate ovarian reserve.
 Your Austin fertility specialist will use transvaginal ultrasonography to determine your antral follicle count.
 Antral follicles are small, unstimulated egg-containing follicles within the ovary.
 The number of antral follicles correlates with the quantity of remaining eggs and with the ovarian response during ovarian stimulation.
-A low antral follicle count is associated with poor response to ovarian stimulation.
+A low antral follicle count predicts a poor response to ovarian stimulation.

 Ovarian volume – With age comes a decrease in the number of ovarian follicles and egg supply.
-The volume of ovaries is measured with the aid of ultrasound technology.
+We measure the volume of ovaries using ultrasound technology.
 Although ovarian volume correlates with ovarian response to stimulation, it does not necessarily predict failure to conceive.

 The conclusiveness of fertility testing before egg freezing